-About 34.1% of the Capital Improvement Plan was completed in the fiscal year.
-Three significant projects in the year's plan have not yet begun construction or recently began construction in the fourth quarter: the Browns Valley Trunk Rehabilitation, West Napa Pump Station and 66-inch Trunk Rehabilitation projects.
-These three projects represent about 43.4% of the total CIP.
-Removing the three projects, the CIP was 48.6% expended at the end of the year.
+About 8.9% of the Capital Improvement Plan was completed in the first quarter, with an additional 48.2% encumbered but not yet spent.
+Two significant projects in the year's plan have started construction - the Browns Valley Trunk and West Napa Pump Station projects.
+These two projects represent about 32% of the total CIP.
+Construction on these projects will continue into next fiscal year.